pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 The definiendum (the class being defined) and the definiens (the definition offered) must be logically equivalent in the given context.
 In other words, for the given context, the definition must be true (a) for all members of the definiendum and it must be true (b) only of the members of the definiendum.

 ### Validation
-Note that (a) is necessary to integrate the class–to specify what makes each member of the class a part of the same class–and (b) is necessary to differentiate the class–to specify what makes each member of the class distinct from members of other classes.
+Note that (a) is necessary to integrate the class – to specify what makes each member of the class a part of the same class – and (b) is necessary to differentiate the class – to specify what makes each member of the class distinct from members of other classes.

 ### Fallacies due to violation
 Violating this rule can result in one of 2 fallacies:

-1. Definition is too narrow–condition <br> (a) is violated, i.e. the definition includes too little.
+1. Definition is too narrow – condition <br> (a) is violated, i.e. the definition includes too little.
-2. Definition is too broad–condition <br> (b) is violated, i.e. the definition includes too much.
+2. Definition is too broad – condition <br> (b) is violated, i.e. the definition includes too much.

 To avoid making these fallacies, here are some tips.
 (1) Let your mind range over a wide variety of examples, both within the class being defined, and outside the class being defined; variety is key.
-(2) To avoid violating condition (b) in particular, keep in mind the specific broader category of beings you want to differentiate your concept from (by keeping in mind a certain cluster of associated concepts)–i.e. keep the appropriately defined genus in mind (not too narrow or too broad).
+(2) To avoid violating condition (b) in particular, keep in mind the specific broader category of beings you want to differentiate your concept from (by keeping in mind a certain cluster of associated concepts) – i.e. keep the appropriately defined genus in mind (not too narrow or too broad).

 ### Checking equivalence
 Your definition is logically equivalent when you can assert it as an A-proposition which is simply convertible.
 Note that an A-proposition is a categorical statement of the form "all S is P".
 This proposition is not simply convertible by itself, since from "all S is P", you can only determine that "some P is S "and not that "all P is S".
 A simply convertible A-proposition is such that you can say from "all S is P" that "all P is S".
 In other words, you should be able to assert your definition in both ways: